 Koala

-Of course, what you have come to see is the Koalas which are dotted all over the park.
+Of course, you have come to see the Koalas, dotted all over the park.

-Near the entrance are the Koalas that you can have a photo taken with.
+Near the entrance are the Koalas, with whom you can have a photo taken.
 The Nursery with the Mum Koalas and their babies is near the back of the park.

 Conclusion

 I hope you get ideas about what you will see and do in SE Queensland when you travel.
-Brisbane is a great base to see Redcliffe, the Sunshine Coast and the Gold Coast, as well as many other regional destinations.
+Brisbane is an excellent base to see Redcliffe, the Sunshine Coast, the Gold Coast, and many other regional destinations.

 I hope that you enjoy your time here.